mary-ruguru/Articles----without-AR/README.md

 # Object Relations Code Challenge - Articles

-For this assignment, you will be working with a Magazine domain.
+For this assignment, i am working with a Magazine domain.

 We have three models: `Author`, `Article`, and `Magazine`.